Google to offer Foundation Medicine's cancer tests as latest health benefit

 Google declined to comment.

 Foundation Medicine helps steer oncologists to a drug treatment based on the patient's genetic profile.
-Its two commercially available tests range from $5,800 (3,631.94 pounds) to $7,200.
+Its two commercially available tests range from $5,800 to $7,200.

 Google will start covering these tests in January, 2015.